Peterborough and the Environment

 Gardening is a pastime that many Peterborough residents enjoy.
 The Peterborough Community Garden Network was formed to aid in the creation of more community gardens in the city and helps foster a relationship between the gardeners and the wider community.
 Currently there are 14 community gardens in the city.

 Peterborough’s Ecology Park is a local park and demonstration garden where you can learn about nature, crafts or get expert advice on gardening topics.

 The Camp Kawartha Environment Centre, located on Trent University’s wildlife sanctuary lands and built by students in Fleming College’s Sustainable Building Design and Construction programme, has been named “Canada’s most sustainable building” by award-winning sustainable builder Chris Magwood.
 The centre delivers over 40 environmental education programmes to elementary and high-school students and offers workshops, lectures and seminars on sustainability to the general public.

-Ontario is helping Fleming College build a new skills training facility.
-The Kawarthas Skilled Trades Institute, an 87,000 square foot facility, will provide new space and equipment for Fleming students training in the skilled trades.
-The building is desiged to be constructed using environmentally sustainable building concepts.
+Ontario helped Fleming College build a new skills training facility.
+The Kawarthas Skilled Trades Institute an 87,000 square foot facility provides new space and equipment for Fleming students training in the skilled trades.
+The building uses environmentally sustainable building concepts.
 Green building construction and sustainable teaching methods will be embedded in the curriculum.